aminzadenoori/airbnb-seattle-data-analysis/README.md

 2.How different features of a listing can be related to the review scores left by customers?

-3.How much is the effect of different features to predict the price of a listing based on the data modeling results?
+3.How different features can be realted to predict the price of a listing based on the data modeling results?

 ## File Descriptions <a name="files"></a>